The dearth of large multifamily transactions in Orange County has ended with the most lucrative deal of the year thus far in the county.

 The scarcity of lucrative apartment deals coincided with strong market fundamentals in Orange County, which set another record for its average apartment rent in Q3, hitting $2,854.

-The Orange County market saw 1,213 completed units delivered in Q3, with a total net absorption of 1,406.
-The occupancy rate in OC ticked up to 96.2%.
+OC saw 1,213 completed units delivered in Q3, with a total net absorption of 1,406.
+The occupancy rate in the county ticked up to 96.2%.

-There are more than 5,400 apartment units under construction in OC, with recent deliveries including The Row at Red Hill in Santa Ana, a campus with 1,100 units developed by Greystar.
+There are more than 5,400 apartment units under construction in the market, with recent deliveries including The Row at Red Hill in Santa Ana, a campus with 1,100 units developed by Greystar.

 Last month, the Irvine City Council re-zoned the Irvine Business Complex adjacent to John Wayne Airport, opening up the 2,700-acre business district for high-density housing of up to 15,000 units.

-Irvine joined Newport Beach, Santa Ana and Costa Mesa in overriding an Orange County Airport Land Use Commission ruling which cited noise and safety concerns that deemed re-zoning for housing "inconsistent" with the Airport Environs Land Use Plan for the area surrounding the airport.
+Irvine joined Newport Beach, Santa Ana and Costa Mesa in overriding an Orange County Airport Land Use Commission ruling, which cited noise and safety concerns that deemed re-zoning for housing "inconsistent" with the Airport Environs Land Use Plan for the area.

 Want to continue reading?